Jbleezy/BO1-Reimagined/README.md

 ### M16
 * Unupgraded: increased stock ammo from 120 to 150
+* Upgraded: increased stock ammo from 270 to 300
+* Upgraded: increased grenade launcher stock ammo from 8 to 10
 * Upgraded: increased grenade launcher damage scaling over rounds
 * Upgraded: decreased grenade launcher explosion radius by 36%
 * Upgraded: increased grenade launcher impact damage from 700 to 800